josegabrielzevallos/basic-html-css-example/README.md

-Example of basic HTML and CSS.
+Basic example of HTML and CSS.

+This Readme file has been modified.